 Current and Past Addresses

 The state freely offers a Iowa criminal background check to anyone requesting them for a small fee of $15.
 The requestor needs only the name, date of birth and gender to search for a report.
 They offer a website for quick and easy access but also allow individuals and companies to make requests through the mail, in person, and by fax.
 The state also offers offenders the right to apply for expungement of records or make changes to inaccurate information.

 The state is a partial point of contact for the gun dealers in the state, and they must contact the Department of Public Safety (IDPS) county sheriff’s office to obtain a full Iowa gun background check before the sale of handguns.
 The Iowa Department of Public Safety (IDPS) also performs background checks for five-year permits to acquire handguns.
 License holders are exempt from background checks when purchasing guns.
 Private sales are regulated, and both the seller and buyer have to have five-year permits from the state before transferring any weapons.

 On average 189,159 gun checks annually are being conducted through NICS in California.

-The state allows public access to background checks and criminal histories.
+Iowa background check laws allow public access to criminal histories.
 However, without a consent waiver, the information provided may be more limited than with one.
 Iowa is one of the few states that does not have any laws about how employers can use a background check in their hiring process.

 Although the state does not have a specific law governing how employers can use background and criminal checks during hiring decisions, the Workforce Development Department created a “Successful Interview Guide” to help steer them in the right direction.
 The guide dissuades employers from using arrest records for determining job fit because it could lead to racial discrimination.
 Employers are also bound by federal laws: The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964 that protect against discrimination and protect the accuracy of the information.